MosesSupposes/Purescript-By-Example/text/chapter4.md

 ["1","2","3","4","5"]
 ```

 If we wanted to assign an _associativity_ (left or right) to an infix operator, we could do so with the `infixl` and `infixr` keywords instead.
+Using `infix` assigns no associativity, meaning that you must parenthesize any expression using the same operator multiple times or using multiple operators of the same precedence.

 ## Filtering Arrays